 The second most dominant species of Gastropod at Axial Seamount is the Glob Snail.

-It is tiny with a brown high-spiral shell.
-It is found living among the limpets and tube worms on hydrothermal vents.
+A tiny snail with a brown high-spiral shell, it is commonly found living among the limpets and tube worms on hydrothermal vents.

 Nudibranchs (also known as sea slugs) are a type of shell-less mollusk in class Gastropoda that are often equipped with vividly bright colors.
 They cannot see the colors themselves, however; they can only see light and dark.
 They are an incredibly diverse group with over 3000 different species, and live anywhere from the intertidal to the deep sea.
 Sea slugs eat using something called a radula, which is a toothed structure that is used to scrape prey from the rocks that they are clinging to.
 They have been known to be somewhat picky about their diet – certain nudibranchs may only eat certain types of prey, despite being carnivorous creatures.
 Nudibranchs can be anywhere from microscopic in size to 1.5 feet in length, and their lifespan varies from a few weeks to a year.